 What it’s like to be an exchange student?
 Why should more people study or do an internship abroad?
 We asked Signe Schjøtt, student at the Master’s programme in global health, a few questions about her exchange experience in Angola.

-– As a student of global health, it was important for me to do an exchange in a global setting.
-Although our programme is full of people from all over the world, it’s a completely different experience to get away from daily routines and engage in new settings and cultures.
+Hello Signe Schjøtt!
+You both studied and had an internship in Angola as a part of your studies at the Master’s programme in global health.
+Why did you choose to do an exchange? – As a student of global health, it was important for me to do an exchange in a global setting.
+Although our programme is full of people from all over the world, it’s a completely differentexperience to get away from daily routines and engage in new settings and cultures.

-– We had the opportunity to apply for several different destinations, but the exchange in Angola fitted my area of interest.
+Why did you go to Angola? – We had the opportunity to apply for several different destinations, but the exchange in Angola fitted my area of interest.
 I have visited Tanzania before, which made me curious to experience West Africa as well.

-– First, I did an internship for two months at a local organization called PSI Angola during our course ‘Public health work: intervention and evaluation’.
+Tell us more about your exchange. – First, I did an internship for two months at a local organization called PSI Angola during our course ‘Public health work: intervention and evaluation’.
 Then I went back do a thesis course for one month at Universidade Católica de Angola in Luanda to finalize my master thesis.

 Tell us more about your internship.
 Where did you do your internship and what were your tasks?